 - By Louisiana law, all new students must provide certification that they have been immunized or provide proof of immunity for mumps, measles, rubella, tetanus, meningitis, and diphtheria;

-- American College Testing (ACT), Scholastic Aptitude (SAT), or Texas Higher Education Assessment (THEA) scores;
+- Official score report(s) from American College Testing (ACT), Scholastic Aptitude Test (SAT), or Texas Higher Education Assessment (THEA);

 - Veterans record, if applicable;